corda/token-sdk/docs/DvPTutorial.md

 ```

 Evolvable tokens are special, because they can change over time.
 To keep all the parties interested notified about the update
 distribution lists are used.
-This is tactical solution that will be changed in the future for more robust design.
+This is a tactical solution that will be changed in the future for more robust design.
 Distribution list is a list of identities that should receive updates, it's usually kept on the issuer node (and other maintainers nodes if specified).
 For this mechanism to behave correctly we need to add special `UpdateDistributionListFlow` subflow: